If You Invested $100 In This Stock 10 Years Ago, You Would Have $400 Today - Benzinga

-Allstate ALL has outperformed the market over the past 10 years by 2.37% on an annualized basis producing an average annual return of 14.34%.
-Currently, Allstate has a market capitalization of $35.76 billion.
+First Republic Bank FRC has outperformed the market over the past 10 years by 4.58% on an annualized basis producing an average annual return of 15.4%.
+Currently, First Republic Bank has a market capitalization of $24.53 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.